foxthefox/ioBroker.fritzdect/README.md

 ### 0.0.9
 * values '1' accepted for ON
-* values '0' accepted for ON
+* values '0' accepted for OFF

 ### 0.0.8
 * messages info-> debug
 * values 1/true/on/ON accepted for ON
-* values 0/false/off/OFF accepted for ON
+* values 0/false/off/OFF accepted for OFF

 ### 0.0.7
 * current temp of Comet/DECT300